JackkuChan/jackkuchan.github.io/content/posts/Cobra effect/index.md

 of the reverse of life.

 Coming back to the nomenclature of ”The cobra effect”, it is also not as straightforward as it might seem.
-Many species, such as the white rhino (https://rhinos.org/about-rhinos/rhino- species/white-rhino/) in Africa, face possible extinction due to poaching, and international authorities have for decades struggled to tackle the issue.
+Many species, such as the [white rhino](https://rhinos.org/about-rhinos/rhino-species/white-rhino/) in Africa, face possible extinction due to poaching, and international authorities have for decades struggled to tackle the issue.
 Following the logic stipulated in the cobra effect, should the authorities not themselves enter the white rhino market and raise the price in an effort to boost the population through breeding?
 While such a plan